melaurent/btcseeder/README.md

 ## Other

 I am not aware of all the mnemonic standards used in the crypto world.
-If know one you want to see implemented, just sumbit a post request !
+If know one you want to see implemented, just submit a post request !